 “The Robertson Workforce Team helped me find my work placement and ultimately my career.”

-Mercy came to Robertson in 2018, eager to pursue a career as a community support worker.
-When she started class, her instructors emphasized how all learners will get lifelong career support from the Workforce Team.
+Mercy first approached Robertson in 2018, eager to pursue a career as a community support worker.
+Her orientation and first days in the program went by quickly as she adjusted to a new routine.
+However one thing stood out – she remembered her instructor emphasizing the fact that all learners received lifelong career support from the Workforce team.

-She got started right away, building her resume and LinkedIn profile with guidance from the team.
-They reviewed Mercy’s work and helped her prepare for her interview with Turning Leaf, a non-profit organization that provides crisis treatment services.
+Mercy didn’t wait until the end of her program to get started.
+She put together her resume and LinkedIn profile with guidance from the team, updating both as she progressed through her program.
+Later, they helped her prepare for her interview with Turning Leaf, a non-profit organization that provides crisis treatment services.

 When it came time for her interview, she knocked it out of the park.